New Christmas Movies & TV Series on Netflix for 2020 - What's on Netflix

 As with some of the titles below, Elliot The Littlest Reindeer has featured on Netflix before.

-The movie which lasts just over an hour and a half is about the retirement plans by Blitzen putting Christmas at risk with a new member of the team having to get in the saddle with four days until Christmas.
+The movie, which lasts just over an hour and a half, is about the retirement plans by Blitzen putting Christmas at risk with a new member of the team having to get in the saddle just four days before Christmas.

 Christmas Break-In (2018)